ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If case (c) or case (d) applies, the group member can alternatively perform the following actions.

 1. The group member re-joins the group (see {{ssec-join-req-sending}}).
 When doing so, the group member MUST re-join with the same roles it currently has in the group, and MUST request the Group Manager for the authentication credentials of all the current group members.
-That is, the 'get_pub_keys' parameter of the Joining Request MUST be present and MUST be set to the CBOR simple value "null" (0xf6).
+That is, the 'get_pub_keys' parameter of the Join Request MUST be present and MUST be set to the CBOR simple value "null" (0xf6).

-2. When receiving the Joining Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'pub_keys' parameter.
+2. When receiving the Join Response (see {{ssec-join-resp-processing}} and {{ssec-join-resp-processing}}), the group member retrieves the set Z of authentication credentials specified in the 'pub_keys' parameter.

    Then, the group member MUST remove every authentication credential which is not in Z from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group that does not include any of the authentication credentials in Z.